christianpohlmann/cv/README.md

 ## About
-This is Christian's German CV.
-You are free to use it as a template for your own CV.
+Due to the European Union's GDPR (DSGVO in German) it has become difficult for recruiters to forward CVs of applicants to prospective employers.
+Ironically, this made me decide to publish my CV in its entirety.

 A rendered pdf file is included in this repository.
 Alternatively, you can build the pdf from sources (see below).

-## Requirements
-A LaTeX distribution including the "moderncv" package.
+Feel free to use the LaTeX sources as template for your own CV.

 ## Build
 In order to build the CV from TeX sources, simply run:
 ```
 pdflatex cv.tex
 ```

+### Requirements
+A LaTeX distribution including the "moderncv" package.